 Life is here and now.
 If we don’t feel that, it is only because we are elsewhere: in endless chatter of the mind, in our non-existing future, in our played over and over past.
 Dead thoughts and repetitive emotions, huge appetites of the body, they cover our sense of life with thick rust.
 To escape our rusty lives, we travel.
 We meditate.
 We fall in love and build our lives together.
 We make new friends with animals, with humans, and with plants.
 We go outside ourselves and silently ask Nature for help, not even knowing that we do that, and why.

-But we should be able to look at The Grand Canyon as it is and not as a comment to our lives.
-There, in front of this incredible cathedral of time and space, our lives would feel exactly as important then as they are: not very much.
-Too bad that The Grand Canyon cannot see itself.
+But we should be able to look at Grand Canyon as it is and not as a comment to our lives.
+There, in front of this incredible cathedral of time and space, our lives would feel exactly as important as they are: not very much.
+Too bad that Grand Canyon cannot see itself.
 It would be in awe.